ADN Nursing Online Information Session

 The following requirements must be completed AFTER being accepted into the Nursing program.
 We will provide you with the instructions to complete the requirements AFTER we notify you of acceptance into the program but PLAN AHEAD to cover the costs of these items.
 Without completion of these requirements you will not be allowed to begin the program.

-- Pass Certified Background Check and Drug Screening –cost will vary.
+- Pass Certified Background Check and Drug Screening – $106.00.
+This will be required each semester that you are in the program.

 - Complete Health Physical and submit proof of required immunizations.
 (Physical may cost $200+ so plan ahead financially.)